-Your roadmap is now ready to be implemented.
-Through feasibility and design studies for individual measures, you will be able to consolidate your roadmap and the delivery.
-In the meantime, periodic/yearly reviews will allow assessing the impact of the measures, the evolution of your carbon footprint and, when needed, identifying additional changes to be made.
+The roadmap is now ready to be implemented.
+Through feasibility and design studies for individual measures, it will be possible to consolidate the roadmap and its delivery.
+In the meantime, periodic/yearly reviews will allow assessing the impact of the measures, the evolution of the carbon footprint and, when needed, identifying adjustments to be made.

-Develop feasibility studies and design
+Develop feasibility and design studies

 All along the journey, the development of the market, the maturity and the cost of a solution will evolve.
 This is why the initial feasibility analysis, performed in Step 2, needs to be updated and consolidated.
-This will also allow you to better design the selected measures and consolidate the implementation of your solutions.
+This will also allow the airport to better design the selected measures and consolidate the implementation of solutions.

-During a feasibility study, you will examine all your options for energy efficiency, decarbonisation of electricity, heating/cooling and transport.
-This to ensure that your Net Zero Carbon targets can be met while minimising risks and cost, following as closely as possible the emissions trajectory established under Step 3.
+During a feasibility study, it will be possible to examine all the options for energy efficiency, decarbonisation of electricity, heating/cooling, and transport.
+This is to ensure that the Net Zero Carbon targets can be met while minimising risks and costs, following as closely as possible the emissions trajectory established under Step 3.

 The timing of implementation is a critical component of the roadmap.
-Therefore, it will include the planned timescale for each major measure and the critical path to implementation, taking into account their priority, urgency and interplay with other measures as well as the technology and commercial readiness.
+Therefore, it will include the planned timescale for each major measure and the critical path to implementation, considering their priority, urgency, and interplay with other measures as well as the technology and commercial readiness.

-Communicate, train and engage with your community
+Communicate, train, and engage with the community

 The success of any management plan is highly dependent on the competencies and participation of employees and other stakeholders.
-When assessing training and information needs, you should consider:
+When assessing training and information needs, the airport should consider:

-- the level of understanding of the business risks presented by climate change; - job-specific knowledge and skills required by those whose activities have a direct impact on the airport's carbon footprint; - the need for a general level of awareness of the airport's progress, and - and any specific behavioural changes required.
+- The level of understanding of the business risks presented by climate change; - Job-specific knowledge and skills required by those whose activities have a direct impact on the airport's carbon footprint; - The need for a general level of awareness of the airport's progress, and; - Any specific behavioural changes required.